 My neighbor John let us use his workshop and helped give us guidance on how to tackle the kitchen.
 At this point, I had already bought a refrigerator, so we built the kitchen countertop and shelves around those dimensions.
 Utilizing his drafting knowledge and his table saw really helped speed up the process.

-I went through a few stainless steel bowls, attempting to drill holes in them to make my own sink, before giving up and buying a $20 Sterling Oval Single Basin Self-Rimming Undermount Sink from Amazon Warehouse.
+I went through a few stainless steel bowls, attempting to drill holes in them to make my own sink, before giving up and buying a $20 Sterling Oval Single Basin Self-Rimming Undermount Sink from Amazon Warehouse (this sink was a bit small for

 Once I had the sink I was able to saw out the hole in my kitchen countertop.